rgervacio/learning-audacity/docs/managing-a-project/manage-tracks.md

 # Manage tracks

-Managing tracks involves adding, naming, moving, collapsing, and deleting tracks and changing track appearance.
+Managing tracks involves handling the number, organization, and appearance of tracks in the project.
 </br>